-- (i) if it is made to the ATO or AFP; - (ii) if it is made to a legal practitioner for the purposes of obtaining legal advice or legal representation in relation to the operation of the tax whistleblower regime; - (iii) if it is made to a person or body prescribed by regulation; or - (iv) if it is made with the consent of the whistleblower.
+- 1. if it is made to the ATO or AFP; - 2. if it is made to a legal practitioner for the purposes of obtaining legal advice or legal representation in relation to the operation of the tax whistleblower regime; - 3. if it is made to a person or body prescribed by regulation; or - 4. if it is made with the consent of the whistleblower.